Showing posts with label Tom Baker. Show all posts

 A similar uniform is worn by Martin Matthews' as Grendel's lieutenant Kurster consisting of a burgendy tunic with silver lining, the silver lining in a different pattern.

 The soldiers under Grendel's command wear pale blue uniforms with red and black lining, evoking the uniform on Grendel's lieutenant.
-I assume the helmets were made by the prop department (or at least a freelance firm), unless they were reused from another production?
+I assume the helmets were made by the prop department (or at least a freelance firm).

 Costume Reuse note; The helmets were reused in the later Doctor Who serial 'Battlefield' over a decade later.